 They glide along the top of a rock with intent in their eyes.

 Their detailed wings flap against the wind, their mouths ajar with hunger.

 A Conspiracy of Ravens is just that, a conspiracy that begs the questions where are they going and what are they thinking?

-The latest sculpture to be unveiled at the Haliburton Sculpture Forest, A Conspiracy of Ravens was meet with ohhhhs and awwwws by a bustling crowd gathered in Glebe Park on July 9.
+The latest sculpture to be unveiled at the Haliburton Sculpture Forest, A Conspiracy of Ravens, was met with oohs and aahs by a bustling crowd gathered in Glebe Park on July 9.

 A resident of British Columbia, McKinnon drove the sculpture made out of fabricated and welded steel across the country to Haliburton, the birds resting atop his Jeep.

-A Conspiracy of Ravens is the 22nd installation to be added to the Haliburton Sculpture Forest, which has been nationally recognized, according to Barb Bolin, chairwoman of the HSF board of directors.
+A Conspiracy of Ravens is the 22nd installation to be added to the Haliburton Sculpture Forest, which has become nationally recognized, according to Bolin.

 “Anytime you come here you’ll see people enjoying the forest,” said Bolin.